Tag archive for: Simulation

 - François Gigot de Lapeyronie – Hubert Johanet (Paris)

-- The History of Anatomy Amphitheaters – Philippe Marre (Paris)
+- The History of Anatomy Lecture Halls – Philippe Marre (Paris)

-- History of Surgery Education in Montpellier – Michel Chammas, Thierry Lavabre Bertrand, Etienne Cuénant (Montpellier)
+- A History of Surgical Education in Montpellier – Michel Chammas, Thierry Lavabre Bertrand, Etienne Cuénant (Montpellier)

-- Georges Marchal.
-A Montpellier Surgeon of the 20th Century – Joël Marchal (Montpellier)
+- Georges Marchal: A 20th-Century Surgeon from Montpellier – Joël Marchal (Montpellier)

 Conference program, October 22, 2021, at the Arnaud de Villeneuve Campus